merzlab/QUICK-docs/docs/source/installation-guide.rst

 ==================

-QUICK has been compiled and tested on x86 and ARM CPU architectures, and on Nvidia and AMD GPU architectures.
+QUICK has been compiled and tested on x86 and ARM CPU architectures, and on NVIDIA and AMD GPU architectures.

-**NOTE:** For GPU builds, the compilation of the GPU enabled ERI code can take a significant amount of time (several minutes for default builds and several hours for f-function basis set support) - be patient, the compiler is working hard to generate lightning fast code for you.
+**NOTE:** For GPU builds, the compilation of the GPU-enabled two electron repulsion integral (ERI) code can take a significant amount of time (several minutes for default builds and several hours for f-function basis set support) -- be patient as the compiler is working hard to generate highly-performant code.

 Compatible Compilers and Hardware
 ---------------------------------